 Broadband Europe showcases more than 200 successful European broadband projects in a database of good practices.
 It also provides information and guidance on investing in broadband development, technological solutions, business models,financing tools and measures to reduce the costs of broadband deployment.

 The country pages for each Member State provide information on developments in broadband, the national broadband strategies and policies, financial instruments, major projects, links to publications and contact information of responsible authorities.
 The network of the Broadband Competence Offices supports broadband deployment across the EU.

-Broadband Europe also hosts the Europe-wide competition for a European Broadband Award aimed at identifying the best projects of high-speed broadband networks.
+The Europe-wide competition for the European Broadband Awards aims at identifying the most successful projects of high-speed network development.